 “it’s a show about hope”: from rick to margiela, paris spring/summer 18 is all about positivity

-As people with little interest in the show circus point, pull faces, laugh, scoff, or sigh during fashion month, ours is an industry often criticized for being frivolous and out-of-touch with reality.
-That accusation can not be thrown this season.
+As people with little interest in the show circus point, pull faces, laugh, scoff or sigh during fashion month, ours is an industry often criticised for being frivolous and out-of-touch with reality.
+There can be no such accusation levelled this season.
 The protests were led by Rick Owen's parade of fertile freaks.
-After his epic skeletal-scaffolding-set spring/summer 18 men's show, Rick Owens invited the fashion set back to his favorite building in Paris — the Palais de Tokyo —to experience a water-soaked rejection of the threats that we all face together.
+After his epic skeletal-scaffolding-set spring/summer 18 men's show, Rick Owens invited the fashion set back to his favourite building in Paris -- the Palais de Tokyo -- to experience a water-soaked rejection of the threats that we all face together.
 From climate change to terrorism, high stakes nuclear poker to ethnic cleansing, the global socio-political landscape is bleak for all us, fashion designers included.

-Following his experimental deconstructions of macs shown back in July, this parade of subversion and metamorphosis opened with a series of cut and pasted outerwear that traveled through a revolving kaleidoscope of everyday situations.
-Macs were fused with riding jackets, torn tailoring belted to toweling robes, jackets became corsets, and masks became bras as everything was turned upside down and inside out.
+Following his experimental deconstructions of macs shown back in July, this parade of subversion and metamorphosis opened with a series of cut and pasted outerwear that travelled through a revolving kaleidoscope of everyday situations.
+Macs were fused with riding jackets, torn tailoring belted to towelling robes, jackets became corsets and masks became bras, as everything was turned upside down and inside out.
 This was Galliano at his most playful and wearable best.
 As trans model Terry Quinlivan walked the catwalk wearing a neck pillow accessory, who says fashion has to be uncomfortable?
 "When your flight is departing in only five minutes and you have to make it to Paris to walk for John Galliano," Quinlivan joked on Instagram.
 Maison Margiela's new glamour is about everyday reality.